Keeping an excellent social media presence is a task that requires a lot of effort and discipline for every company.

 Plan in advance the metrics and the types of results you’re hoping for

-If you want to succeed in your campaign, plan in advance which are the metrics you are going to look at and align the objectives with the company's objectives.
+If you want to succeed in your campaign, plan in advance which are the metrics you are going to look at for your social media ROI and align the objectives with the company's objectives.

 To see if you've made the right choice, benchmark them against the market and compare them with your competitors' metrics.
 This way, you'll make sure you're stepping on known paths and you won't make huge mistakes.